jackstjean/D-DTEST/Items/basic-poison.md

 abilities: []
 entry: |-
-  When you take the [[Attack]] action, you can replace one of your attacks with throwing a flask of Alchemist's Fire.
-Target one creature or object you can see within 20 feet of yourself.
-The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and [[Proficiency Bonus]]) or take 1d4 Fire damage and start [[burning]].
+  As a [[Bonus Action]], you can use a vial of Basic Poison to coat one weapon or up to three pieces of ammunition.
+A creature that takes Piercing or Slashing damage from the poisoned weapon or ammunition takes an extra 1d4 Poison damage.
+Once applied, the poison retains potency for 1 minute or until its damage is dealt, whichever comes first.
 ---

 ```meta-bind-embed